sselbach/production-seizer/README.md

 As is seen, the bots perform... well lets just say, they do something.
 Here a short list of the parameters used:

+// TO DO: some of the hyperparameters have to be explained further

 Parameter | Value
 ------|-----